msmol/jqs/README.md

 ## Purpose

-I often find myself needing to do this converstion when trying to replay a network request with `cURL`, given the `Copy JSON` data from the IntelliJ debugger.
+I often find myself needing to do this conversion when trying to replay a network request with `cURL`, given the `Copy JSON` data from the IntelliJ debugger.

 ## Build